DC-21/Versioning-Api/README.md

 # Versioning-Api

-The aim of this project is to develop a webapi to stimulate Versioning of APIs.
+The aim of this project is to develop a webapi to simulate Versioning of APIs.

 Install following packages:
 dotnet add package Microsoft.AspNetCore.Mvc.Versioning